Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Magnesium for Muscle Cramps (2026)

-Magnesium supplementation for muscle cramps is one of the most common supplement recommendations, but the evidence is more nuanced than most people realize.
-A 2020 Cochrane review found that magnesium supplementation is unlikely to help general nocturnal leg cramps in the overall population.
-However, cramps associated with actual magnesium deficiency (common in athletes, people on diuretics, and those with poor dietary intake) do respond to supplementation.
-We scored magnesium products for cramp relief based on bioavailability and GI tolerability, because the form matters enormously.
+Take magnesium for cramps is one of the most common pieces of supplement advice going around, but the evidence is more nuanced than the advice.
+A 2020 Cochrane review found that magnesium is unlikely to help general nighttime leg cramps in the broad population.
+Where it does help is cramps tied to an actual magnesium deficiency - common in athletes, people on diuretics, and those who eat poorly.
+We scored magnesium products for cramp relief on bioavailability and how easy they are on your gut, because the form makes a big difference.

 How A-F grades work- ABlood pressure reduction